Professor of Nuclear Envelope Biology

 Nuclear envelope transmembrane protein regulation of tissuespecific genome organisation in differentiation and disease

-We also investigated gene release from the NE, using DamID and Hi-C datasets to model our "constrained diffusion" hypothesis.
-Released genes that were flanked by unchanging NE-associated regions remained within <0.8 ?m from the NE, presumably because the flanking contacts restrict their diffusion.
-We showed that several genes and an enhancer up to 14Mb away from one another are all released upon lymphocyte activation and associate in A2 sub-compartments.
+It appears that NE connections can also influence gene activities in the nuclear interior as during lymphocyte activation we found that released genes that were flanked by unchanging NE-associated regions remained within <0.8 µm from the NE, presumably because the flanking contacts restrict their diffusion and thus promote their association in chromosome compartments in what we call the "constrained diffusion" hypothesis.
+We showed that several genes and an enhancer up to 14 Mb away from one another are all released upon lymphocyte activation and associate in A2 sub-compartments.
 This type of regulation could contribute temporal control to lymphocyte activation.

-de las Heras, J.I., Zuleger, N., Batrakou, D.G., Czapiewski, R., Kerr, A.R.W., and Schirmer, E.C.
-(2017) Tissue-specific NETs alter genome organization and regulation even in a heterologous system.
-Nucleus 8(1), 81-97.
-PMID: 28045568
+de las Heras, J.I., Zuleger, N., Batrakou, D.G., Czapiewski, R., Kerr, A.R.W. and Schirmer, E.C.
+(2017).
+Tissue-specific NETs alter genome organization and regulation even in a heterologous system.
+Nucleus 8, 81-97.

 Robson, M.I., de las Heras, J.I., Czapiewski, R., Le Thanh, P., Booth, D.G., Kelly, D.A., Webb, S., Kerr, A.R.W., and Schirmer, E.C.
-(2016) Tissue-specific gene repositioning by muscle nuclear membrane proteins enhances repression of critical developmental genes during myogenesis.
+(2016).
+Tissue-specific gene repositioning by muscle nuclear membrane proteins enhances repression of critical developmental genes during myogenesis.
 Mol.
-Cell 62(6), 834-847.
-PMID: 27264872
+Cell 62, 834-847.